mojocatplay/Pocket-Island/README.md

 Use the value from the json file to update ``entities.json`` with ``width``, ``height``, ``spritey`` and ``offsetY`` values.
 Remember to divide pixel values by 48 before entering them in ``entities.json``.

+## License
+All code provided in this repository is covered by an MIT license, as described here https://github.com/wooga/Pocket-Island/blob/master/license.html